Petersons Chapter 1

 “Right.”

-He went to the office, and I continued to work out my emotions by washing the dishes.
+He went to the office, and I continued working through my emotions by washing the dishes.

 I was angry with Crew for attacking me in front of our colleagues.
-I could have cut him down, but my sharp tongue sometimes got me in trouble, so I tried to use logic.
+I could have cut him down, but I know my sharp tongue sometimes gets me in trouble, so I tried to use logic instead.
 Something set him off, as Bill said—but what was it?

 Directory